bbauska/HTML5-webdev/html-basics.md

 <p><b><mark>Cache busting</mark></b> is the process of forcing the browser to download the
 new files.
 This is done by naming the file something different to the old file.</p>

-A common technique to force the browser to re-download the file is to append a query string to the end of the file.
+<p>A common technique to force the browser to re-download the file is to append a query
+string to the end of the file.</p>

 ```html
 <!-- src="js/script.js" => src="js/script.js?v=2" -->